AFLplusplus/LibAFL/README.md

 ## Getting started

+1. Install the Rust development language.
+We highly recommend *not* to use e.g. your Linux distribution package as this is likely outdated.
+So rather install Rust directly, instructions can be found [here](https://www.rust-lang.org/tools/install).

-Clone the LibAFL repository with
+2. Clone the LibAFL repository with

 ```
 git clone https://github.com/AFLplusplus/LibAFL
 ```

-Build the library using
+3. Build the library using

 ```
 cargo build --release
 ```

-Build the API documentation with
+4. Build the API documentation with

 ```
 cargo doc
 ```

-Browse the LibAFL book (WIP!) with (requires [mdbook](https://github.com/rust-lang/mdBook))
+5. Browse the LibAFL book (WIP!) with (requires [mdbook](https://github.com/rust-lang/mdBook))

 ```
 cd docs && mdbook serve
 ```

 We collect all example fuzzers in [`./fuzzers`](./fuzzers/).
 Be sure to read their documentation (and source), this is *the natural way to get started!*